GeminiDRSoftware/FitsStorage/docs/reference/source/calibs.rst

 As this is a common pattern, we have implemented a number of decorators to do this job.

-**NB**: The signatures shown for this decorators suggest the they accept arguments.
+.. note:: The signatures shown for this decorators suggest the they accept arguments.
 This is **not** the case.
 The signature shown is actually the one for the function wrapper that they return, and is designed to pass arguments in a transparent way to the decorated function.

 See the example code below to learn how to use them.